JLCode-tech/F5-SP-Hands-on-Lab/docs/class1/module1/module1.rst

 These services compose of PEM+AFM+DNS that forms the basis of a simple Gi-LAN.

-This entire lab will explore acpabilities and configuration of these services, including CGNAT, GiFW, traffic classification and steering as well as subscriber discovery and application controls.
+This entire lab will explore capabilities and configuration of these services, including CGNAT, GiFW, traffic classification and steering as well as subscriber discovery and application controls.